LChiVu/nscg21_parents_to_lawyer/README.md

 - Packages: tidyverse, glmnet, stargazer

 **Data**

-The dataset used in this project comprises responses from the NSCG survey, focusing on individuals who have pursued careers in law.
+The dataset used in this project comprises responses from the [2021 NSCG](https://ncses.nsf.gov/explore-data/microdata/national-survey-college-graduates) survey, focusing on individuals who have pursued careers in law.
 The dataset includes information on parental education levels, gender, age, race/ethnicity, and job preferences, among other variables.

 **Analysis Process**
 1. **Exploratory Data Analysis (EDA):** Descriptive statistics and visualizations are employed to understand the distribution of relevant variables among lawyers and judges.